abarker/abarker.github.io/content/understanding_python_imports.rst

-For any package which can be discovered by looking in the directories on the `sys.path` list there is corresponding **dotted path** to specify modules (files) and subpackages (subdirectories) located inside the package (i.e., inside the package's directory subtree).
+For any package which can be discovered by looking in the directories on the `sys.path` list there is corresponding **dotted path** to specify modules (files) and subpackages (subdirectories) located inside the package (inside the package's directory subtree).
 The slashes in operating-system pathnames are essentially replaced with dots.
-These dotted paths are always relative to the package's top-level directory (i.e., the top directory containing an `__init__.py` file),
+These dotted paths are always relative to the package's top-level directory (i.e., the highest-level directory containing an `__init__.py` file),

 Here are some examples of the correspondence, based on the project skeleton above.
 The filesystem pathnames are given on the left (assuming forward